MoritzLost/ProcessWireDev/site/02-setup-and-structure/03-processwire-js-and-css-compilation.md

 title: JS and CSS compilation for ProcessWire
 ---

-# Setup your own JavaScript and CSS build pipeline
+# Set up your own JavaScript and CSS build pipeline